Back to examples

 Running Through a Small-Sided Game

-Put the rules directly on the board with text and objects.
-People usually get better player understanding when the visual explains both shape and constraints in one place.
+Put the rules directly on the board with text and objects so the visual explains both the shape and the constraints in one place.

 Scenario

 The goal is to reduce time lost explaining rules on the field.
-This example keeps the key points, field setup, and player behavior in one visual so the exercise starts faster.
+This example keeps the key points, field setup, and player behavior in one visual so the exercise starts faster and staff can refer to the same setup image during the session.

 Teaching points